SJasonP/FoldersGuard/README.md

 It supports project creation, import, export, inspection, decryption, verification, deletion, sharing, share loading, project browsing, and project modification workflows.

+The WebUI also provides localized operation summaries and manual encrypted-content instructions for workflows where the encrypted content is handled outside FoldersGuard.

 ### CLI

 The CLI is intended for automation and repeatable workflows.